-A discount rate of 5 percent is used in determining the level-costs of the benefit payments and administrative expenses and the level-equivalent of the contributions.
-However, in developing the progress of the trust fund, higher rates are used in the first few years-namely, 6.25 percent in 1970, gradually declining to a level of 5 percent by 1983 and thereafter.
+An interest rate of 51/2 percent is used in determining the level-costs of the benefit payments and administrative expenses and the level-equivalent of the contributions.
+However, in developing the progress of the trust fund, higher rates are used in the first few years-namely, 6.25 percent in 1971, gradually declining to a level of 51/2 percent by 1980 and thereafter.

-(10) Other changes in assumptions
+(10) Population assumptions

-The new population projection that was used in the cost estimates made for the old-age, survivors, and disability insurance system in late 1969 (and used in the 1970 report of the Board of Trustees for this program), was also used in the cost estimate of this report.
+The population projection that was used in the cost estimates made for the hospital insurance program in 1970 (and used in the 1970 report of the Board of Trustees for this program), was also used in the cost estimate of this report.